Take Five: Fog in the Atlantic

 An arbitration tribunal will soon announce a value and methodology for the tariffs.
 Sources say duties will target aircraft and aerospace parts from Airbus host nations - Britain, France, Germany and Spain, ratcheting up the tit-for-tat tariff spat in the aircraft industry.

 But Washington has other European goods - wine, cheese and luxury goods - in its sights.
 It’s all very bad news for Europe’s economy and companies, staggering under the weight of an earnings and manufacturing recession, especially in Germany.
-That’s why for Europe, the WTO decision has overshadowed Trump’s impeachment probe, putting a pan-European equity benchmark on track for its first weekly drop in six weeks.
+That’s why for Europe, the WTO decision has overshadowed Trump’s impeachment probe, with a pan-European equity benchmark racking up its first weekly drop in six weeks.

 Reporting by Noel Randewich in New York and Tom Westbrook in Singapore; Karin Strohecker, Marc Jones, Ritvik Carvalho and Josephine Mason in London; Compiled by Sujata Rao; Editing by Mark Potter